Logo L&E Global

 Summary

-Furthermore, as mentioned above, Law 9.029/1995 prohibits any kind of discriminatory practice which may limit the access or the maintenance of employment due to sex, origin, race, skin color, marital status, family situation, disability, professional rehabilitation and age, among others.
+Furthermore, as mentioned above, Law 9.029/1995 prohibits any kind of discriminatory practice which may limit the access or the maintenance of employment due to sex, origin, race, skin colour, marital status, family situation, disability, professional rehabilitation, and age, among others.

 Protections Against Harassment

-Protection of personal intimacy of any Brazilian citizen is granted, in a broad scope, by the Federal Constitution, which (a) prohibits any kind of discrimination; (b) grants the protection and inviolability of any citizen’s image, honor, intimacy and personal life; and (c) sets forth that the noncompliance with such legal guarantees or the violation of their limits may be challenged, with the payment of indemnification due to moral harassment.
+Protection of personal intimacy of any Brazilian citizen is granted, in a broad scope, by the Federal Constitution, which (a) prohibits any kind of discrimination, (b) grants the protection and inviolability of any citizen’s image, honour, intimacy and personal life and (c) sets forth that the noncompliance with such legal guarantees or the violation of their limits may be challenged, with the payment of indemnification due to moral harassment.

 Employer’s Obligation to Provide Reasonable Accommodations

-With regards to disabled persons, please note that Law 8.213/91 sets forth that every company with 100 or more employees is obligated to hire 2% to 5% of employees who are disabled or in the process of being rehabilitated according to the following proportionality: (a) up to 200 employees – 2%; (b) from 201 to 500 employees – 3%; (c) from 501 to 1000 employees – 4% and (d) over 1001 employees – 5%.
+With regards to employees with disabilities, please note that Law 8.213/91 sets forth that every company with 100 or more employees is obligated to hire 2% to 5% of employees with disabilities or in the process of being rehabilitated according to the following proportionality: (a) up to 200 employees – 2%; (b) from 201 to 500 employees – 3%; (c) from 501 to 1000 employees – 4% and (d) over 1001 employees – 5%.

-The law also establishes that the termination of an employee who is disabled or in the process of being rehabilitated is contingent on the hiring of another employee bearing similar conditions, in order to comply with the quota mentioned above.
+The law also establishes that the termination of an employee with disabilities or in the process of being rehabilitated is contingent on the hiring of another employee bearing similar conditions, in order to comply with the quota mentioned above.

-Law 10.098/2000 established general rules and basic criteria to promote accessibility of disabled persons in public and private buildings.
-Therefore, companies are required to adapt their workplace structure to enable disabled employees to work and have a place for them at the company.
+Law 10.098/2000 established general rules and basic criteria to promote accessibility of people with disabilities in public and private buildings.
+Therefore, companies are required to adapt their workplace structure to enable employees with disabilities to work and have a place for them at the company.

 With regards to an employee’s religious practices, the Federal Constitution protects the freedom of religious belief.
 However, there is no specific provision under the law obligating the employer to accommodate the employee’s religious practices.